Follow these tips to help prevent being taken advantage of.

 Some advisors sell in-house or proprietary investment products.
-There’s only one reason they do that: because they earn compensation for doing so.
-If an investment product is not available elsewhere, it is probably high in risk and low in liquidity — meaning you could find it very difficult to sell for as much as you invested.
+One reason they do that: because they earn compensation for doing so.
+If an investment product is not available elsewhere, it can be high in risk and low in liquidity — meaning you could find it very difficult to sell for as much as you invested.
 Like a box of cereal, all the investments and insurance products your advisor recommends should be available from any number of sources, not just him.

 Taboo #8: Never let your advisor receive a share of your profits.

 I’d never let an advisor share in my profits unless he was also willing to reimburse me for my losses — and while you might find an advisor offering the former, no one would ever agree to the latter.

 It’s your money, so you get to keep all of the profits.

 Taboo #9: Never let your advisor assign any agreement with you to another advisor.